When to visit the vet?

 Narcolepsy and cataplexy are neurological disorders in cats characterized by abnormal sleep-wake cycles.
-Narcolepsy leads to sudden sleep attacks, while cataplexy is characterized by a sudden loss of muscle tone while fully conscious.
+Narcolepsy causes sudden sleep attacks, while cataplexy is characterized by a sudden loss of muscle tone while fully conscious.

 The most important facts at a glance